Proviesec/crlf-payloads/README.md

 :star: Star us on GitHub — it motivates a lot! :star:

-If you have some good payloads, send them to me.
+If you have some good CRLF payloads, just create a PullRequest.